Characterizing CO Emitters in the SSA22-AzTEC26 Field: Discussion

-We caution that the current identification of galaxy 4's as a QG is only tentative.
-The assertion of the low SFR is based on very faint rest-frame UV fluxes, which depend on deblending optical images to remove contamination from the two blue neighboring sources (Figure \ref{fig:fig4}).
-Without deblending, the SFR$_\mathrm{SED}$ will be $9_{-8}^{+15}$ $M_\odot$ yr$^{-1}$.
-While their photometric redshifts of $0.89_{-0.14}^{+0.07}$ and $0.29^{+0.17}_{-0.26}$ suggest the two neighbors are irrelevant to galaxy 4, it is still possible that they are actually physically associated with galaxy 4 because of uncertainties in deblended fluxes.
-If they are indeed at the same redshift, they would be blue dwarf galaxies with $\lesssim1\%$ of $M_\star$ of galaxy 4 and SFR of $\lesssim20$ $M_\odot$ yr$^{-1}$ in total.
+We caution that the current identification of galaxy 4 as a QG is only tentative.
+The assertion of the low SFR is based on very faint rest-frame UV fluxes and the obscured SFR of galaxy 4 is left not well constrained.
+In this $M_\star$ range, almost all of the star formation is obscured \citep[$>90\%$; e.g., ][]{2017ApJ...850..208W}, so FIR/radio observations are needed to measure the total SFR.
+The galaxy is not detected in Herschel SPIRE bands, which have a $1\sigma$ depth of $\sim7$ mJy.
+The $3\sigma$ upper limits of ALMA band 3/4 continuum fluxes are still one to two orders of magnitudes higher than that predicted by SED fitting (Figure \ref{fig:figa1}).
+Assuming a modified blackbody model with dust temperature $T_\mathrm{dust}=20-60$ K and emissivity index $\beta=1.5-2.0$, the $3\sigma$ upper limit of the 2 mm continuum flux density $S_\mathrm{2mm}<0.1$ mJy translates to $L_\mathrm{dust}<0.4-26.9\times10^{11}L_\odot$ or SFR$<4-294M_\odot$ yr$^{-1}$ for dust heated by star formation.

-Besides the uncertainty in unobscured SFR traced by rest-frame UV fluxes, the obscured SFR of galaxy 4 is left unconstrained.
-In this $M_\star$ range, almost all of the star formation is obscured \citep[$>90\%$, e.g., ][]{2017ApJ...850..208W}, so FIR/radio observations are needed to measure the total SFR.
-The galaxy is not detected in Herschel SPIRE bands, which have a$1\sigma$ depth of $\sim7$ mJy.
-The $3\sigma$ upper limits of ALMA band 3/4 continuum fluxes are still 1-2 orders of magnitudes higher than that predicted by SED fitting (Figure \ref{fig:figa1}).
-The deepest radio data is from JVLA 3 GHz observations \citep{2017ApJ...850..178A} of the SSA22 field with a primary beam response of $\sim0.13$ at the position of galaxy 4, resulting in the $3\sigma$ upper limit of 33 $\mu$Jy at 3 GHz.
-Assuming radio spectral index of -0.7 (i.e., $S_\nu\propto\nu^{-0.7}$) and SFR/($M_\odot$ yr$^{-1}$)=$6.35\times10^{-22}L_\mathrm{1.4GHz}$/(W Hz$^{-1}$) \citep{2011ApJ...737...67M}, the flux upper limit translates to SFR upper limit of $\sim220$ $M_\odot$ yr$^{-1}$.
-Obviously, current FIR and radio data are not deep enough to constrain galaxy 4's SFR or provide informative upper limits.
-Future follow-up observation at submm/mm wavelengths will be critical to confirm its quiescence.
-If our current SFR estimate of galaxy 4 is broadly correct, this object will be particularly interesting for future studies to test galaxy quenching scenarios as discussed in the previous subsection.
+A similar constraint on SFR can be obtained from JVLA 3 GHz observations \citep{2017ApJ...850..178A} of the SSA22 field.
+The radio observations have a PB response of $\sim0.13$ at the position of galaxy 4, resulting in a $3\sigma$ upper limit of 33 $\mu$Jy at 3 GHz.
+Assuming a radio spectral index of -0.7 (i.e., $S_\nu\propto\nu^{-0.7}$) and SFR/($M_\odot$ yr$^{-1}$)=$6.35\times10^{-22}L_\mathrm{1.4GHz}$/(W Hz$^{-1}$) \citep{2011ApJ...737...67M}, the flux upper limit implies an SFR upper limit of $\sim220$ $M_\odot$ yr$^{-1}$.
+Obviously, current FIR and radio data are not deep enough to constrain galaxy 4's SFR.
+Future follow-up observation at submillimeter/millimeter wavelengths will be critical to confirm its quiescence.
+If our current SFR estimate of galaxy 4 is broadly correct, this object will be particularly interesting for future studies, to test galaxy quenching scenarios, as discussed in the previous subsection.